pingcap/docs-cn/privilege-management.md

 ### Connection verification

 When the client sends a connection request, TiDB server will verify the login operation.
 TiDB server first checks the `mysql.user` table.
-If a record of `User` and `Host` matches the connection request, TiDB server then verifies the `Password`.
+If a record of `User` and `Host` matches the connection request, TiDB server then verifies the `authentication_string`.

 User identity is based on two pieces of information: `Host`, the host that initiates the connection, and `User`, the user name.
 If the user name is not empty, the exact match of user named is a must.